-Of particular significance is the low number of 'hot spot' plantations, now only 4 contributing to 63.3% of the NSW State total infections.
-Three heavily infected 'hot spot' plantations have been destroyed to reduce the risk to surrounding plantations.
+Of particular significance is the low number of 'hot spot' plantations.
+At the end of July 2012 there were now only 2 plantations of concern, one of just 1.2ha contributing 59.5% of the NSW State total of infections.
+Three heavily infected 'hot spot' plantations have been destroyed as well as sections of hot spots within several plantations to reduce the risk to surrounding plantations.

-In October 2010 this inspection strategy was introduced to southeast Queensland and the program now has a national focus with specialist inspectors from New South Wales now authorised to undertake inspections in strategic and commercial areas to assist the two Queensland inspectors appointed under the project.
+In October 2010 this inspection strategy was introduced to southeast Queensland when the program changed to a national focus with specialist inspectors from New South Wales now authorised to undertake inspections in strategic and commercial areas to assist the two Queensland inspectors appointed under the project.